thibo73800/self-driving-car/p10-mpc-project/README.md

     }
  ```

+The predicted horizon depends of N (timestep length) and dt (elapsed duration between timesteps).
+A too short horizond do not allow to predict enough informations (especially for tight curves) to change the inputs control properly.
+However, a too large horizon is inneficient and tends to produce unxpected behavior in some situations.
+After some trial and error, I finally comes up with N = 15 and dt = 0.08.

 Since everything is differentiable we can at each iteration optimize the model to reduce the error.
 Then, the first inputs control are returned by the method (<b>MPC::Solve</b>).